Here are tips on creating an attitude of acceptance and practical ways to welcome families impacted by special needs.

 My family recently moved to Minnesota, and we’re looking for a new church home.
 I have two children with disabilities, and unfortunately, not all churches welcome families like mine with open arms.
 I wish this weren’t the case when talking about church, but our family’s experience isn’t unusual.
 Some might think an established disability ministry is what makes a church “disability friendly,” but it’s not.
 It’s the disability attitudes and acceptance that matters.
 Here are some ways to create an accepting environment for families impacted by disability.

-Creating an Attitude of Acceptance
+Creating an Attitude of Acceptance of Special Needs

 1. Act welcoming.